-Now it goes without saying that your garage door is by far the heaviest machine or moving part in your home.
-Your typical garage door weighs several hundred pounds, so you need to be very careful to ensure that it continues to work flawlessly.
+Now it goes without saying that your Garage Door is by far the heaviest machine or moving part in your home.
+Your typical garage door weighs several hundred pounds, so you must be very careful to ensure it continues to work flawlessly.

 Material is irrelevant

 Your average garage door weighs around 130 pounds (a single door garage), that’s regardless of the material, thickness, etc. Ones on the heavier side can easily top at around 350 pounds if not more.
 Most contemporary garage doors mostly all-glass doors weigh an average of 400 pounds.
 So, raising the garage door requires a slightly heavier counterweight system generally employing extension or torsion springs.
 If these springs fail for some reason, the garage door will either be stuck or stop working.